itrascastro/itrascastro.github.io/_posts/2016-01-11-symfony-3-base-project.md

 I have created a Symfony 3 base project with many common bundles and other stuff already installed and configured.

-After creating many new projects for my Symfony Classroom, I realized that almost always those bundles and the rest of stuff were been always also installed.
+After creating many new projects for my Symfony Classroom, I realized that, almost always, those bundles and the rest of stuff were been always also installed.

 This base project comes with: